Disney Epic Mickey: Power of Illusion (Available exclusively on Nintendo 3DS)

 Castle of Illusion Starring Mickey Mouse is one of the best platformers ever released on the Master System/Genesis.
 It’s an absolute classic and known as one of the best videogames of its era.
 When Power of Illusion was announced in early 2012, I got really excited.
 I never got around to picking it up until just recently, and I have to say it turned out to be a huge disappointment.
 Here’s why.

 The hand drawn visuals are what drew me to the game in the first place and are by far its best feature.
+They gave me a thing to draw while I was bored.
 2D games are extremely rare these days, and Power of Illusion looks outstanding.

 - The drawing mechanics kill the game from the very beginning.
 You have to either draw the outline of an object, or color it in full to erase it.
 This can be entertaining for a two-year old, but gets tedious very quickly.
 It wouldn’t be so bad if the game didn’t require you to do this every 30 seconds.
 What they should have done is made you draw actual images of classic Disney characters, but at most once or twice per level.
 The current system is too repetitive and unoriginal.